practicing testing with Smarter Balance

 - Establish a set routine for meals, homework and bedtime (9-11 hours of sleep a night).

 - Help your child set up a special spot for homework.
 This spot should not be by a TV or have access to loud noises.
+Shut down or put away all devises.
 Help mirror what the conditions are like in a classroom during a test.

 *Your child is less likely to read if they have a TV, or a computer in their room.

-- Encourage your child to relax for awhile upon arriving home, but then encourage your child to get their work done (about 1 hour of homework per evening).
+- Encourage your child to relax for awhile upon arriving home, but then encourage your child to get their work done (about 30-60 minutes of unfinsihed school work per evening).

-- Reading with your child will help them make progress faster then they will as an independent reader.
+- Reading with your child will help her make progress faster then she will as an independent reader.
 I encourage good books for this.
-If you read with your child, and help them with the vocabulary and story line they should be able to handle more challenging and interesting books.
-Have the younger children gather around and listen too.
+If you read with your child, and help her with the vocabulary and story line she should be able to handle more challenging and interesting books.
+Have younger children gather around and listen too.
 Everybody wins.
-Once you have read for 20 minutes, or have read a couple of chapters, everyone is now ready for bed - presto - a new and powerful habit is forming.
+Once she has read for 20 minutes, or has read a couple of chapters, everyone is now ready for bed - presto - a new and powerful habit is forming.

 -See Homework Policy excerpt taken from student handbook